 Student Art Association

 The Student Art Association, SAA, is a collective of undergraduate and graduate student artists led by a faculty advisor.
 SAA participates in sales and events throughout the year.
-It hosts an annual Holiday Art Sale of student work in Gallery 130.
-SAA also organizes trips to various art-specific locales like New York City and Chicago.
+It hosts an annual Holiday Art Sale of student work.
+SAA also organizes trips to various art-centers including New York City and Chicago.
 All students are welcome to participate.
-For information contact the Department of Art at (662) 915-7193.
+For information contact the Department of Art & Art History at (662) 915-7193.